 Consumer groups want to improve customer service from airlines.
 We want this crisis to change the lack of planning and insurance for major problems that resulted in the virus pandemic funding issues.

 While most funding bills take months to develop, the virus pandemic funding took on a life of its own.
 True, Congress needed to fund an immediate response to deal with the pandemic.
 However, Congress now has time to consider a second CARES Act.
 Unfortunately, with the election looming and parties battling, consumers have little chance of being considered between the prime motivators — cash, media, and votes.

 Consumers sent letters to Congress today.
 They want to be heard.

 A coalition of national consumer and passenger rights groups initially called on Congress to include passenger provisions in any contemplated airline industry bailout legislation.
 Legislation must address both the immediate impacts of the COVID-19 outbreak on passengers as well as long-standing consumer protection and employment concerns.

 The consumer groups, working together, are listed here.

 - Travel Fairness Now

 - U.S. PIRG

-Consumer groups urge Congress to insist on consumer protections in the airline taxpayer bailout
+Consumer groups urged Congress to insist on basic airline consumer protections in the next CARES Act, if there is one.

-Here is an excerpt from the letter that the above consumer groups sent to Congress to the Congressional committees working on the bailout bills for the COVID-19 outbreak:
+Here is an excerpt from the first letter that the above consumer groups sent to Congress to the Congressional committees working on the bailout bills for the COVID-19 outbreak.
+It was ignored.